UKHomeOffice/ecs/README.md

 # Employer's Checking Service (ECS)

-Employer's Checking Service (ECS) - In this form Users (Employers) will use this service to request the Home Office to check an employee’s or prospective employee's immigration status if they cannot show their documents or online immigration status.
+Employer's Checking Service (ECS) - In this form Users (Employers) will use this service to request the Home Office to check an employee's or prospective employee's immigration status if they cannot show their documents or online immigration status.

 ## Description